 Located on a 75-acre peninsula on Upper Saranac Lake, this exclusive 11-room retreat, once patronized by the Rockefeller family, is now a popular destination for well-heeled families looking for a camp-style property with an elegant five-star atmosphere.
 Guests stay in the property’s original log cabins, which feature rustic-chic décor.
 In summer, the peak season, blissful days are spent hiking, playing croquet and partaking in water sports, followed by dinner in the elegant restaurant, which hosts twice-weekly black-tie events.
 Contact Indagare to book.

-Contact us to book a long weekend this summer.
+Contact us to book a long weekend at these stylish summer escapes.
 When booked through Indagare, members receive exclusive benefits, upgrades, and amenities at these (and hundreds of others) hotels.

 Related: On the Road With…Teens